ilaripajula/Learnable-Inertial-SfM/README.md

 # End-to-end Visual-Inertial Fusion for Ego-Motion Estimation <br>

-This repository includes work from my Master's Thesis and augements the code published in the paper [Deep Permutation Equivariant Structure from Motion](https://arxiv.org/abs/2104.06703).
+This repository includes a portion of work from my Master's Thesis and augements the code published in the paper [Deep Permutation Equivariant Structure from Motion](https://arxiv.org/abs/2104.06703).
 The installation procedure is the same.
 ### Table of Contents

 - [Setup](#Setup)